j0shua/angular-intro/homework/homework-two.md

 # Instructions

-Angular Router has some pretty big limitations such as only allowing only one ng-view.
+Angular Router has some pretty big limitations such as only allowing one ng-view.
 For more flexible layouts there is a community module named ui-router that allow nested views in addition to other powerful features.
 So lets add some more functionality to our app while exploring ui-router.

 ### General layout
 1. Continuing with your code from before, convert routes to instead use UI-Router's states.